-(OCEAN DISCOVERY) Many species within the animal kingdom use some form of camouflage, whether it is to hunt or for protection against predators.
+(OCEANS/ANIMAL SCIENCE) Many species within the animal kingdom use some form of camouflage, whether it is to hunt or for protection against predators.
 Zebras have their stripes, leopards have their spots, and some squid and octopuses can appear transparent or deep red depending on the environment.
 Read on for this new finding and how it may have important implications for medicine, sustainable fishing, and the science behind invisibility. — Global Animal

 Discovery News, Emily Sohn

 When swimming near the ocean’s well-lit surface, some octopus and squid become transparent in order to hide from hungry predators.
 In deeper waters, found a new study, they do something completely different: They turn deep red.

 The study, which offers a rare look into the behavior of deep-sea creatures, documents the first known example of an animal using completely different tricks to achieve camouflage in different situations.
 And it gives new insight into the secrets of invisibility, which has a range of applications, from sustainable fishing to medicine.

 The findings also suggest that a decline in water quality from pollution and other sources may harm undersea animals more than researchers have previously realized.